Call +44(0)1753 392881

 We can help to determine if you are paying the right price for your international freight movements.
 We can also help you to look at the range of possible solutions and providers on offer, identify those that are most appropriate to your requirement, and run an effective procurement process, and manage the ongoing provider relationship to avoid common issues.

 Customs Duty Optimisation

-We can help by looking at the end to end supply chain to find opportunities for duty reduction.
-On occasion it has proved possible to secure recovery of previously overpaid customs duty.
+Clients can often assume that simply choosing and assigning an agent to manage their customs matters, that this covers all bases.
+However, the Go Supply Chain team understand that matters can often be more complex, and therefore help their clients, by assessing the full spectrum – end to end – supply chain to find opportunities for duty reduction.
+On occasion, it has proved possible to secure recovery of previously overpaid customs duty.

 International Supply Chain Considerations